-Dan’s team have gone from modest modding to “top of the line” planar headphones in around 3-4 years.
+Dan’s team has gone from modest modding to “top of the line” planar headphones in around 3-4 years.
 Some have preferred to stay at the indie level modding this most tunable of planar drivers.
 This is an old driver and some claim to have reached the limits of what it can do and given up.

 Most certainly the release of the MK3 of the T50RP last year has given fresh impetus to the modders and the recently launched Talos from Cascadia Audio is one such variant.
-Priced at $250 the Talos is attainable, affordable and, actually, it really sounds rather good indeed.
+Priced at $250 the Talos is attainable, affordable, and, actually, it really sounds rather good indeed.